WICG/first-party-sets/README.md

 `https://acme-corp-online-store.example` seems reasonable.
 There is a wide spectrum between these two scenarios.
 We should define where to draw the line.

-Exactly how to define this is an open question to be discussed.
-For an initial set of principles, we can look to how the various browser proposals say the following about first parties (emphasis added):
+Browsers implementing First-Party Sets will specify UA policy for which domains may be in the same set.
+While not required, it is desirable to have some consistency across UA policies.
+For a set of guiding principles in defining UA policy, we can look to how the various browser proposals describe first parties (emphasis added):

 -  [A Potential Privacy Model for the Web (Chromium Privacy Sandbox)](https://github.com/michaelkleber/privacy-model/blob/master/README.md):